Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Context-aware Decoding using Document-level Language Model

-\paragraph{Notations} We first introduce some to explain computation in Eq.~\ref{eq:obj} and Eq.~\ref{eq:c_pmi} using (auto-regressive) neural sequence generation models in \textsc{nmt} and \textsc{lm}.
-For sequence $\bm{s}$ ($|\bm{s}|\ge 0$) and token $w$, a neural sequence generation model parameterized by $\theta$ can compute the log probability that $w$ follows $\bm{s}$, which we denote by $\log p_{\theta}(w|\bm{s}))$:
+\paragraph{Notations} We first introduce some notation to explain the computation in Eq.~\ref{eq:obj} and Eq.~\ref{eq:c_pmi} using (auto-regressive) neural sequence generation models in \textsc{nmt} and \textsc{lm}.
+For a sequence $\bm{s}$ ($|\bm{s}|\ge 0$) and token $w$, a neural sequence generation model parameterized by $\theta$ can compute the log probability that $w$ follows $\bm{s}$, which we denote by $\log p_{\theta}(w|\bm{s}))$:

 where ``$\cdot$'' denotes sequence concatenation.
 Applying this auto-regressively, for any sequence $\bm{s}^{(1)}$ ($|\bm{s}^{(1)}|\ge 0$) and $\bm{s}^{(2)}$ ($|\bm{s}^{(2)}|\ge 1$), the probability that $\bm{s}^{(2)}$ follows $\bm{s}^{(1)}$ is thereby computed as: